Tasting chocolate will allow you to savour all the richness of the aromatic notes of the most precious cocoa.

 The speed at which the chocolate melts in the mouth depends on the amount of sugar it contains.

-Lastly, look for its creaminess: the product should be neither astringent nor sticky but creamy.
+Lastly, look for its creaminess: chocolate should be neither astringent nor sticky, but creamy.

 - Tactile finesse: It is judged based on the micronization of the emulsified solids in cocoa butter.

-- Roundness: A “spherical” feeling of cream and body that you feel while the chocolate melts on the palate.
-It is directly related to the quality of fermentation and the genetic quality of the cacao.
+- Roundness: Roundness is related to the feeling that you feel when chocolate melts in your mouth.
+Chocolate roundness is directly related to the quality of cocoa fermentation and the genetic quality of cocoa.
+Good quality chocolate will have good creaminess and roundness.

 3. Chocolate to the nose

-Sniff the chocolate by breathing in for around 3 seconds: you should not be able to pick up any scents of burning, animal notes, rancid, mould or over-fermentation (putrid smell).
+Sniff the chocolate by breathing in for around 3 seconds: chocolate smell should be free of any scents of burning, animal notes, rancid, mould or over-fermentation (putrid smell).

 4. Chocolate on the tongue